 Juvet is a radical design of natural peace in the great wilderness of Central Norway

 Today, the estate consists of a restored farm with thirteen unique guest residences.
 Seven are detached landscape rooms, small and set on stilts, darkly lit to encourage guests to seek the outside light.
 There are also two guestrooms called the birdhouses, small constructions based on Norwegian log storehouses called “stabburats,” which are no more than eight square meters in area, and perched above the estate on a hillside.
-The estate also offers the farmhouse for larger groups or parties, a reconstructed barn, a mountain cabin and a concerted mill house of just two square meters in area, sitting on top of the river.
+The estate also offers the farmhouse for larger groups or parties, a reconstructed barn, a mountain cabin, and a concerted mill house of just two square meters in area, sitting on top of the river.
 The mountain cabin and mill house do not have running water.
-The entire setting is designed to include natural life as much as possible.
-Every landscape room has one or two walls made of glass, to allow the natural world inside, yet none of the houses are given a view inside of another.